 - The average is 5 or 6.

-- The average is 5 or 6, although different players debate this point.
+- Similar to MAT, the average is 5 or 6, although different players debate this point.

-- However, this is only relevant for models with ranged weapons that have a decent range.
-A model with a short-range gun almost never gets the Aiming Bonus, and also exposes itself to being charged by the enemy after they shoot.
-So while RAT 5 might be considered adequate on a unit of shooters that sit in the backlines and pepper the enemy, it would be unappealing on a model that is expected to get up close and personal.
+So while RAT 5 might be considered average on a unit of shooters that sit in the backlines and pepper the enemy, it would be unappealing on a model that is expected to get up close and personal.

 - The average is 12-13.